West Bengal National University of Juridical Sciences: History

 NUJS was established in 1999 by the Bar Council of India (BCI), with the government of West Bengal.
 The Founder-Vice-Chancellor was Professor N.R.
 Madhava Menon, a former professor of law at Delhi University, and Founder-Director, National Law School of India University (NLSIU), Bangalore, who is credited with revolutionising the field of legal education in India, by starting the concept of "national law schools", as opposed to the traditional law colleges prevalent before.

 The NUJS, along with NLSIU and GNLU, remain the only three national law schools that have the honourable Chief Justice of India as the Chancellor.

 The then Chief Minister Jyoti Basu helped in improving the university.
 Other aspects of the university was worked on by Sh.
 Jyoti Basu, who also was a Middle Temple barrister, Sh.
 Somnath Chatterjee, former Speaker of the Lok Sabha, also a Middle Temple barrister and a leading member of the Calcutta Bar Library; and Justice Chittatosh Mookerjee, former Chief Justice of the Calcutta High Court and the Bombay High Court and the acting Governor of Maharashtra.
 Justice Mookerjee was the university's Honorary Treasurer and has been associated with the university's work since its inception in 1999.
 The NUJS is an autonomous university.

 Initially, classes, which started in 2000, were held at Aranya Bhavan, where the Environment Ministry of the West Bengal government is located, and the first batches of students started living in government flats.
 On 28 October 2002, the university's present-day permanent campus was inaugurated by the then Chief Justice of India, B. N. Kirpal.
-Similarly, the first batch of the B.Sc.
-LLB (Hons.) program that started in 2023 is being taught in a BSNL office located in Sector I of Bidhannagar, and currently resides in Sector V of Bidhannagar in renovated government apartments of the BSNL Eastern Nodal Training Centre's residential society (along with the M.Sc. and LL.M. students).
-Once the ongoing vertical extension of the main campus is completed, the batch is to be shifted to the main campus permanently.
+Similarly, the first four batches of the B.Sc.
+LLB (Hons.) program that started in 2023 currently reside in Sector V of Bidhannagar in renovated government apartments of the BSNL Eastern Nodal Training Centre's residential society while the first year class of B.Sc.
+LLB. (batch of 2026-2031) has been asked to arrange private off campus living facilities.
+The vertical expansion of the campus have completed and all the students attend classes there.
 In 2006, NUJS was allotted a 50 acre plot in Rajarhat, an upscale township, which is being developed by the West Bengal government.